Evaluation-Driven Development and Operations of LLM Agents: A Process Model and Reference Architecture: Introduction

-To address these challenges, this paper introduces an \emph{evaluation-driven} approach that builds on the iterative principles of TDD and BDD while adapting to the unique demands of LLM agents.
-TDD emphasizes immediate feedback at each development step, and BDD promotes shared understanding of requirements among stakeholders.
-Similarly, our approach embeds continuous feedback loops throughout the entire lifecycle of LLM agents.
-However, it extends beyond the pre-defined, pre-deployment focus of TDD and BDD to address the non-deterministic behaviors and post-deployment evolution inherent to LLM systems.
-This ensures that evaluation remains dynamic and central to both development and operational phases, enabling continuous refinement and alignment with evolving objectives and real-world contexts.
+To address these challenges, this paper introduces an \emph{evaluation-driven development and operations} (EDDOps) approach that builds on the iterative principles of TDD and BDD while adapting them to the distinctive demands of LLM agents.
+In this paper, EDDOps refers to the disciplined use of evaluation evidence, both offline and online, to prioritize and govern targeted changes during agent runtime and subsequent (re)development.
+TDD emphasizes writing automated tests before code changes to provide rapid feedback and guide design at each development step, and BDD structures behavior specifications as executable scenarios to promote a shared understanding of requirements among stakeholders.
+Similarly, EDDOps embeds continuous feedback loops throughout the entire lifecycle of LLM agents.
+However, unlike TDD and BDD, which are primarily applied in pre-deployment phases and assume relatively stable specifications and deterministic test outcomes, EDDOps must address the non-deterministic behavior and post-deployment evolution characteristic of LLM agents.
+In doing so, it positions evaluation as a dynamic and unifying capability that supports ongoing refinement and alignment with evolving objectives and operational contexts.

-Our method embeds continuous evaluation across the LLM agent lifecycle, enabling proactive improvement and adaptability.
-We systematically integrate existing evaluation practices and architectural considerations, guided by the following research questions (RQs):
+Guided by a systematic synthesis of evidence, we draw on a multivocal literature review (MLR) to integrate evaluation practices and architectural considerations across the LLM agent lifecycle, capturing insights from both academic and practitioner sources.
+The study is structured around the following research questions (RQs):

 \begin{enumerate}